littleRathi/jPar/README.md

 - JParException: which is thrown inside of the library

 ## Todo
-- Tests
-- stabile API (through tests)

 ### next version
+- Tests (only ExpressionLanguage is missing, but will be changed, but how is unknown)
 - Überarbietung der ExpressionLanguage (no good name for it)
   * Latex variant:
   	- Parameters for commands, "explain" replacement from "latex" commands to text